-5.1 Any church personnel who has reasonable cause to believe that abuse, neglect or exploitation has occurred and who has mandatory reporting requirements under federal, state or local law, including, but not limited to, O.C.G.A. §§ 30-5-1, et seq., 31-8-81, et. seq., shall report, or cause a report of that abuse, neglect or exploitation to be made as required by law.
-An oral report shall be made immediately, but in no case later than 24 hours from the time there is reasonable cause to believe a disabled adult or elder person has been abused, neglected or exploited, by telephone or otherwise and followed by a report in writing.
-A copy of that report shall be sent immediately and confidentially to the archbishop, or one of the vicars general, or in their absence, the Office of Child and Youth Protection, who will then advise the archbishop.
-The archbishop will provide a copy of the report to the Advisory Board if it involves clergy or religious.
-The director of human resources will be provided a copy of the report if it involves lay employees or volunteers.
+- Any Church Personnel who has reasonable cause to believe that Abuse, Neglect or Exploitation has occurred and who has mandatory reporting requirements under federal, state or local law, including, but not limited to, O.C.G.A. §§ 30-5-1, et seq., 31-8-81, et. seq., shall report, or cause a report of that Abuse, Neglect, or Exploitation to be made as required by law.
+An oral report shall be made immediately, but in no case later than twenty-four (24) hours from the time there is reasonable cause to believe a Disabled Adult or Elder person has been abused, neglected, or exploited, by telephone or otherwise and followed by a report in writing as outlined in the "Procedure for Processing Allegations of Disabled Adult, Elder Person, and Resident Abuse, Neglect, Exploitation or Need for Services."
+A copy of that report shall be sent immediately and confidentially to the Archbishop, or one of the Vicars General, or in their absence, the Director of the Safe Environment Office of the Archdiocese, who will then advise the Archbishop.
+The Archbishop will provide a copy of the report to the Advisory Board if it involves clergy or Religious.
+The Secretary of Human Resources will be provided a copy of the report if it involves lay employees or volunteers. - 5.2 Church Personnel who are not required to report Abuse, Neglect, or Exploitation pursuant to Paragraph 5.1 of this Policy, but who have reasonable cause to believe that Abuse, Neglect, or Exploitation has occurred shall immediately confidentially report the information to the Archbishop, or one of the Vicars General, or in their absence, to the Director of the Safe Environment Office of the Archdiocese, unless to do so would violate the priest-penitent relationship of the Sacrament of Penance.
+The Archbishop will assign a person to investigate the allegations and will provide a summary to the Advisory Board if it involves clergy or Religious.
+The Secretary of Human Resources will be provided a copy of the report if it involves lay employees or volunteers. - 5.3 Each reported incident of alleged Abuse, Neglect, or Exploitation shall be investigated immediately by the Archbishop or his designated representative, in cooperation with any state or federal criminal investigation, with a high degree of pastoral care for the alleged victim and his or her family, the person reporting the incident, the accused person and all other persons whose lives reasonably can be expected by the Archbishop to be affected significantly by the alleged incident. - 5.4 In the event a report received by the Archbishop presents a Credible Allegation of Abuse, Neglect, or Exploitation, the Archbishop or his designated representative shall in turn report the information to the appropriate government authorities as provide by O.C.G.A. §§ 30-

-- Each reported incident of alleged abuse, neglect or exploitation by church personnel shall be investigated immediately by the archbishop or his designated representative, in cooperation with any state or federal criminal investigation, with a high degree of pastoral care for the alleged victim and his or her family, the person reporting the incident, the accused person and all other persons whose lives reasonably can be expected by the archbishop to be affected significantly by the alleged incident. - In the event a report received by the archbishop presents a credible allegation of abuse, neglect or exploitation, the archbishop or his designated representative shall in turn report the information to the appropriate government authorities as provided by O.C.G.A. §§ 30-5-1, et seq., 31-8-81, et. seq.
-Whether or not a report received by the archbishop presents a credible allegation in the opinion of the archbishop, a copy of the report shall be sent to the Advisory Board, if it involves clergy or religious.
-The director of human resources will be provided a copy of the report if it involves lay employees or volunteers. - Without limiting the provisions of Subsections 5.1 through 5.3 of this policy, it is the policy of the archdiocese to comply with all applicable civil laws with respect to the reporting of allegations of abuse, neglect or exploitation of disabled adults, elder persons or residents to civil authorities and to advise and support a person's right to make a report to public authorities.
+5-1, et seq., 31-8-81, et. seq.
+Whether or not a report received by the Archbishop presents a Credible Allegation in the opinion of the Archbishop, a copy of the report shall be sent to the Advisory Board, if it involves clergy or Religious.
+The Secretary of Human Resources will be provided a copy of the report if it involves lay employees or volunteers.

+5.6 Without limiting the provisions of Subsections 5.1 through 5.4 of this Policy, it is the policy of the Archdiocese to comply with all applicable civil laws with respect to the reporting of allegations of abuse, Neglect, or Exploitation of Disabled Adults, Elder Persons, or Residents to civil authorities and to advise and support a person's right to make a report to public authorities.